There's no place like home for the holidays—and that's especially true if you're looking to sell a home right now!

 Yet syndicated financial writer Kenneth Harney says that's actually not true.
 In city after city, starting a new listing in winter will actually get you a higher amount of money for the sale of your home on average.
-Every home is different, of course.

-On the other hand, older listings that have sat on the market can be a real deal for buyers once they hit Nov.
-1. That's because sellers tend to capitulate particularly if they're still on the market around the holidays.
-They become 'motivated sellers' in the terminology of the industry.
+On the other hand, Clark says that older listings that have sat on the market can be a real deal for buyers once they hit November 1.
+"Spring or summer sellers tend to capitulate particularly if they're still on the market around the holidays," the consumer champion notes.
+"They become 'motivated sellers' in the terminology of the industry."

 Got a highly desirable property?
 Consider doing a 'pocket listing'